SERVICING, GRADING AND DRAINAGE PLAN - OAKVILLE

 Existing features on the property (i.e., downspouts piped underground, retaining walls or gardens blocking swales, etc.) that may not meet with

-town standards which impacts grading and drainage as a result of the proposed work activities, shall be identified and corrected by the homeowner prior to a permit being issued or corrected in conjunction with the permit.
+Town of Oakville standards that impact grading and drainage as a result of the proposed work activities shall be identified and corrected by the homeowner prior to a permit being issued or corrected in conjunction with the permit.

-Provide a hydraulic grade line analysis to demonstrate no flood risk for 100- year event in the case of a reverse slope driveway.
+Provide a hydraulic grade line analysis to demonstrate no flood risk for a 100-year event in the case of a reverse slope driveway.
 The major system capacity also needs to be considered for a reverse slope driveway.

 Manholes, storm and sanitary sewers, water mains (include identification of all pipe material, diameter, slope, direction of flow and manhole inverts), catch basins, valve boxes and chambers; Existing above and underground utility features within the boulevard; including but not limited to gas meters, light poles, utility poles, pedestals, transformers, and all underground and overhead utility lines (hydro, gas, bell, cable).
 Plan and Profile Drawings and As-Built Drawings can be used as reference only.

-For tear down/rebuilds, show location and details of any existing service connections to Town and Region infrastructure, as per locate records.
+For tear-down/rebuilds, show location and details of any existing service connections to Town and Region infrastructure, as per locate records.
 Indicate whether or not they will be decommissioned.
-If the existing sanitary, water and/or storm service connections are proposed to be re-used, existing invert elevation at property line must be obtained and shown, along with pipe size and type of material.
-Note on the drawing that the invert elevation at street line is verified by the licensed Professional Civil Engineer sealing and signing the drawing.
+If the existing sanitary, water, and/or storm service connections are proposed to be reused, the existing invert elevation at the property line must be obtained and shown, along with pipe size and type of material.
+Note on the drawing that the invert elevation at the street line is verified by the licensed Professional Civil Engineer.

 Provide a minimum 1.0m horizontal offset between proposed and existing service connections.